MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/anomaly-detection-policy.md

 ---

+*Applies to: Microsoft Cloud App Security*

 # Get instantaneous behavioral analytics and anomaly detection

-Cloud App Security's anomaly detection policies provide out-of-the-box user and entity behavioral analytics (UEBA) and machine learning (ML) so that you can immediately run advanced threat detection across your cloud environment.
+Microsoft Cloud App Security's anomaly detection policies provide out-of-the-box user and entity behavioral analytics (UEBA) and machine learning (ML) so that you can immediately run advanced threat detection across your cloud environment.
 Because they are automatically enabled, the new anomaly detection policies provide immediate results by providing immediate detections, targeting numerous behavioral anomalies across your users and the machines and devices connected to your network.
 In addition, the new policies expose more data from the Cloud App Security detection engine, to help you speed up the investigation process and contain ongoing threats.

 The anomaly detection policies are automatically enabled, but Cloud App Security has an initial learning period of seven days during which not all anomaly detection alerts are raised.
 After that, each session is compared to the activity, when users were active, IP addresses, devices, etc. detected over the past month and the risk score of these activities.
 These detections are part of the heuristic anomaly detection engine that profiles your environment and triggers alerts with respect to a baseline that was learned on your organization’s activity.
 These detections also leverage machine learning algorithms designed to profile the users and log-on pattern to reduce false positives.